-The computation of basic earnings per share is based on net income and the weighted average number of common shares outstanding for the six and three months ending June 30, 2005 and 2004.
-The computation of diluted earnings per share does not include the effect of outstanding restricted stock issued under the employee and director stock incentive plans or convertible preferred stock as they are antidilutive using the treasury method.
-The OP units not held by the Company have been included in the diluted EPS calculation since they are redeemable on a one-for-one basis for shares of common stock.
+The computation of basic earnings per share is based on net income and the weighted average number of common shares outstanding for the three and nine months ended September 30, 2005 and 2004.
+The computation of diluted earnings per share does not include the effect of outstanding restricted stock issued under the employee and director stock incentive plans, convertible preferred stock or convertible preferred units of MACWH, LP as they are antidilutive using the treasury method.
+The OP units not held by the Company and its subsidiaries have been included in the diluted EPS calculation since they may be redeemed on a one-for-one basis for shares of common stock.
 The following table computes the basic and diluted earnings per share calculation: